Dorothy and Richard Sherwood Award

 Originally created in 1996 as an annual fund to support innovative, adventurous theatre artists from Los Angeles, the Sherwood Award was established in memory of Dorothy and Richard E. Sherwood.
 Both of the Sherwoods were patrons of the arts with a special appreciation for the energy and talent of artists at a catalytic moment in their career who are vanguards in theatre.
 Richard Sherwood was president of the Los Angeles County Museum of Art and president and then chairman of Center Theatre Group’s Board of Directors from 1980 until his death in 1993.
 Dorothy Sherwood created the award to honor her husband and helped shepherd the award process since its inception before her passing in 2018.
 The award is endowed by the Sherwood family and honors the Sherwoods’ passionate commitment to theatre.

-The application for the 2021 Sherwood Award is now closed.
-The awardee will be announced at a special online presentation.
+The application process for the 2022 Sherwood Award will be announced soon.

 For more information or any questions about the Sherwood Award, please contact Sherwood@CTGLA.org.